I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 James was convinced the Danish witches had conspired with people practicing the black arts in Scotland.
 Trials followed by executions took place there.

 When James became King of England and Ireland as well as Scotland, word went out from the monarch that magistrates were to round up witches.
-And that brings us to the village of Pendle in Lancashire.
+That brings us to the village of Pendle in Lancashire.

 The Pendle Trials